Devesh-Mande/Vehicle-Counting-Model-Project/README.md

 # Task for you

-I Provided another video2, make the changes in main.py file and run it .
+I Provided another video (video2.mp4), make the changes in code of main.py file and run it .
 Find out the counting of vehicle.

 # Output Screenshots